Jump to section

 Abdominal Obstruction

-If the veterinarian has identified an abdominal obstruction in your pet, she will use medication, intravenous fluids, and an enema to see if the mass can be eliminated that way.
-If not, surgery to remove the obstruction may be necessary which can mean a hospital stay of a few days.
+If the veterinarian has identified an abdominal obstruction in your pet, she may use medication, intravenous fluids, and an enema to see if the mass can be eliminated that way.
+However, this won't often work and surgery to remove the obstruction may be necessary which can mean a hospital stay of a few days.

 The possibility of recovery and the rate at which it happens will all depend on the amount of mulch ingested, the current health of your dog, and the length of time between the ingestion and the treatment protocol.
 Fortunately, most canines will fully recover from ingesting mulch.
 If mold is involved, the treatment may be more involved but records show that many cases have a positive resolution with prompt, aggressive veterinary treatment.
 Your veterinarian will want to see your pet within a week or two for a follow-up appointment.